iperi/iperi-overlay/README.md

     # nano -w /etc/portage/repos.conf/iperi-overlay.conf

-and putt the following text in the file:
+and put the following text in the file:
 ```
 [iperi-overlay]